Big Button - Part 9 - Rust Development Workflow

 Logging Messages

-While logging statments may not be the most powerful or most sexy debugging tool, they are effective, simple to understand and use, and tried and true!
+While logging statements may not be the most powerful or most “sexy” debugging tool, they are effective, simple to understand and use, and tried and true!

 The concept is simple.
-Any time you need to see some information at a specific point in your code, you add a logging statment which will show that infromation in the terminal output during the program’s run.
+Any time you need to see some information at a specific point in your code, you add a logging statement which will show that information in the terminal output during the program’s run.

 Specifically speaking, we will use defmt with the following syntax to output logging.